Skip to main content

 In The Cards

-cards, my mom played cards, his mom played cards, her dad played cards.
-You get
+I grew up surrounded by cards players.
+My dad played cards, my mom played cards, his mom played cards, her dad played cards.
+You get it.

 The grown up's played euchre while us kids hearing the ruckus, decided on a more civil game.
 Enter the game known as, spoons.